hosssu/Helsinki-city-bike-app/README.md

 * List all stations
 * Select a station from list and view more info
 * Shows selected station as text and active color before proceeding to view more info
+* Possibility to add new city bike stations

 ## Single station view:
 * Shows station name and address